-It is a Club's responsibility to ensure they have established a pre-contact SCAT5 baseline for each of their players, at all levels.
-The SCAT5 should be provided in an easy format and must be available and used as part of the Head Injury assessment process in training and on match days (both home and away).
+It is a Club's responsibility to ensure a SCAT5 baseline has been established for all its players - applicable to players at all levels.
+The SCAT5 should be provided in an easy format and must be available and used as part of the Head Injury Assessment process in training and on match days (both home and away).
 It is particularly important for SCAT5 baselines to be available inseason where the away team does not have a Doctor or Equivalent present.
 Clubs must share baselines with the RFL upon request.

-- SCAT5 baselines must be established before players take part in any contact training - Head Injuries can be sustained in pre-season training and both a Cognigram and SCAT5 baseline must be established for every player before it commences
+- SCAT5 baselines must be established before players take part in any training, contact training or play - Head Injuries can be sustained in training (contact and noncontact) both on and off-field and a SCAT5 baseline must be established for every player before pre-season training commences